 In the summer of 2017, Eastern Pasila started to transform into a street art district when several Finnish and international artist took over the area.
-Altogether 17 pieces were created around the area, but this was just the beginning: the idea is to bring more art in the area every year.
+Altogether 17 pieces were created around the area, but this was just the beginning.
 Art spreads out to the central places in Pasila – walls, staircases, railings and bridges.
 The previously forgotten corners will turn into sights, and the versatile and high quality art will attract visitors all the way from abroad.
-Next new street art pieces will be painted in May 2018.

 The artists curated for the project represent a wide variety of styles and techniques, and many of them have painted in different parts of the world.
 The international artists are brought to Pasila with the help of our partners.
 The main partner of the project are Teknos Oy and EUNIC Finland with its members Goethe-Institut, the Embassy of Austria, the Hungarian Balassi Institute, the Embassy of Poland, the Embassy of Czech Republic, the Italian Cultural Institute and Eesti Instituut.
 The project has also been supported by the City of Helsinki, Embassy of the United States of America, Museum of Impossible Forms and Taike, the Arts Promotion Centre Finland.